Course Syllabus

 How does this course relate to other courses?

-This course fits between the CIT 111 (Introduction to Databases) or CIT 225 (Database Design and Development) and CIT 381 (Business Intel and Analytics).
+This course fits between the ITM 111 (Introduction to Databases) or ITM 225 (Database Design and Development) and ITM 381 (Business Intel and Analytics).
 It builds on the design concepts of Entity Relation Diagrams (ERDs) for Online Transaction Processing by introducing data marts and data warehouses.

 What will I be prepared to do after this course?